tlmakinen/powerbox-jax/README.md

 from jax import random
 import jax

+# for getting gradients
 from imnn.utils import value_and_jacrev, value_and_jacfwd

+# for the power spectrum
 import jax_cosmo as jc

+# powerbox-jax import
 import powerbox_jax as pbj
 from powerbox_jax.dft import _set_left_edge, fftfreq